rzarr/SLIPPER-docs/Classes/classWaveDaqReconstruction.md

 This function performs the whole anlysis of SC waveforms, which consists of two steps:

 * The channels of the SC are added together in a single WF.
+* The energy loss in the total SC signal is calculated and saved in a global variable.
 * The timestamp of the event is then evaluated applying the CFD method to this WF.
+* In debug mode, the routine processes also single SC waveforms one by one.

 ### function AnalyzeWaveformsTW